Land Rover Defender: Defender

-Along with the 200Tdi engine, the 127's name was changed to the "Land Rover Defender 130".
+Along with the 200Tdi engine, the One Two Seven's name was changed to the "Land Rover Defender 130".
 The wheelbase remained the same; the new figure was simply a rounding up.
 More importantly, 130s were no longer built from "cut-and-shut" 110s, but had dedicated chassis built from scratch.
 The chassis retained the same basic structure as the 90 and 110 models, but with a longer wheelbase.

 1994 saw another development of the Tdi engine, the 300Tdi.
 Although the 200Tdi had been a big step forward, it had been essentially a reworking of the old turbocharged diesel to accept a direct injection system.
 In contrast the 300Tdi was virtually new, despite the same capacity, and both the Defender and the Discovery had engines in the same state of tune, 111 bhp, 195 lbfft.

 Throughout the 1990s the vehicle attempted to climb more and more upmarket, while remaining true to its working roots.
 This trend was epitomised by limited-edition vehicles, such as the SV90 in 1992 with roll-over protection cage, alloy wheels and metallic paint and the 50th anniversary 90 in 1998, equipped with automatic transmission, air conditioning and Range Rover 4.0-litre V8 engine.
+Despite these improvements, the Defender in the UK continued to be sold in the taxation class of a commercial vehicle and therefore attracted Value Added Tax (VAT) whenever resold on the secondhand market.

 A new variant was the Defender 110 double cab, featuring a 4x4-style seating area, with an open pick up back.
 Although prototypes had been built in the Series days, it was not until the late 1990s that this vehicle finally reached production.